Why is order flow so persistent?: Empirical results

-The relationship between conditional and unconditional activity is illustrated differently in Figure~\ref{Pratio}.
-We plot $P^{ij}(\tau = 1)$ against $P^{i}P^{j}$ for all pairs of members $i$ and $j$.
-The off-diagonal elements $i \ne j$ tend to be very close to the identity line, indeed somewhat below it, while the diagonal elements are well above the identity.
+A different method of visualizing the heterogeneity of trading activity is presented in Figure~\ref{Pratio}.
+We plot $P'^{ij}(\tau = 1)$ against $P'^{i}P'^{j}$ for all pairs of members $i$ and $j$.
+If there is no coordination between the activity of different brokers, we expect the off-diagonal elements $i \ne j$ (shown as black circles) to be close to the identity line.
+This is indeed precisely what is observed; the off-diagonal elements are somewhat below the identity line, corresponding to the negative contribution of herding.
+The diagonal elements $i = j$, in contrast, are well above the identity (shown as blue x's).
 This shows that there is strong persistence in the activity of brokers, but little coordination between the activities of different brokers.
 Larger values of $\tau$ show similar behavior though with somewhat smaller amplitude.

 These results indicate that the persistence of order flow stems from the persistence in both trading direction and activity of individual members of the exchange.
-They also show that the dominance of splitting over herding is also apparent in the activity level $P^{ij}$, where we see that the diagonal elements $P^{ii}$ dominate over the off-diagonal elements $P^{ij}$ with $i \ne j$.
+They also show that the dominance of splitting over herding is also apparent in the activity level $P'^{ij}$, where we see that the diagonal elements $P'^{ii}$ dominate over the off-diagonal elements $P'^{ij}$ with $i \ne j$.